microsoft/Reactors/workshop-resources/emerging-tech/M1_blockchain_smart_contract_development/learn_prework/README.md

 # What is a smart contract?

-A smart contract is a program stored inside of a blockchain, the code is assigned an address (just like your wallet has an address, addresses look like: `0x8E698aeA7d456d4A8D8d0485BDC390EFCebC56FA`). <br>
+A smart contract is a program stored inside of a blockchain, the code is assigned an address (just like your wallet has an address, addresses look like: `0x8E698aeA7d456d4A8D8d0485BDC390EFCebC56FA`).
-Solidity is turing complete so you could express most program logic using solidity. <br>
+Solidity is turing complete so you could express most program logic using solidity.
 The world is your oyster.

-<br><br>
-Blockchain apps have key properties and advantages of: <br>
+Blockchain apps have key properties and advantages of:
-**Transparent:** It is publicly readable by others on the blockchain and accessible via APIs i.e. [etherscan](https://etherscan.io/) . <br>
+**Transparent:** It is publicly readable by others on the blockchain and accessible via APIs i.e. [etherscan](https://etherscan.io/) .
-**Immutable:**  Once a smart contract is created it cannot be changed again. <br>
+**Immutable:**  Once a smart contract is created it cannot be changed again.
 **Distributed:**  Output of the contract is validated / verified by nodes on the network.
 Contract states can be publicly visible (yes in some cases even “private” variables).
-Even contract bytecode can be decompiled (in some cases) back into solidity. <br>
+Even contract bytecode can be decompiled (in some cases) back into solidity.

 Here is a small example of a smart contract that allows you to save some values in a contract.